nofitnessforpurpose/TopSlotRetroIOBasic/README.md

 # Top Slot Retro IO Basic

 A minimal Top Slot hardware interface for Organiser II (all family) devices.
 The intention to allow support for various I/O devices using 5 Volt signals.
-The design fits a classic PSION Organiser II Top Slot Case (See all notes).
+The design fits a classic Organiser II Top Slot Case (See all notes).
 <BR>
 <div align="center">
   <div style="display: flex; align-items: flex-start;">